Tottenham missed out in the race for the Premier League Top 4 when they lost 3-0 to host Fulham in round 29.

-Tottenham, who were riding high after thrashing Aston Villa 4-0 in the previous round, were doused in cold water at Craven Cottage.
+Tottenham, who were riding high after thrashing Aston Villa 4-0 in the previous round, were doused with cold water at Craven Cottage.
 In-form striker Rodrigo Muniz scored twice to help Fulham secure a big win, preventing Ange Postecoglou's side from returning to the Top 4.
 This was also the first time Tottenham failed to score in the Premier League under the Australian coach.

 Muniz cried out in pain after scoring, after being tackled fiercely by Dragusin.
 Photo: Reuters